suusanp/stealth-health/m1/case_study.md

 It is interesting to note that Google does not provide a unified way to contact their DPO.
 I have found one page for [Google Workplace](https://knowledge.workspace.google.com/kb/contact-google-data-protection-officer-000007916), but not for any other Google services.

-Ironically and interestingly, Fitbit strictly follows the requirement to protect PII transferred to third parties for processing[^12].
-Fitbit's User Data and Developer Policy [cool](https://dev.fitbit.com/legal/fitbit-user-data-and-developer-policy/) is (mostly) in compliance with PIPEDA's principles, while their own privacy policy is not.
+Ironically and interestingly, Fitbit strictly follows the requirement to protect PII transferred to third parties for processing.
+Fitbit's User Data and Developer Policy[^12] is (mostly) in compliance with PIPEDA's principles, while their own privacy policy is not.
 Notably, "Transferring or selling user data to third parties like advertising platforms, data brokers, or any information resellers even if aggregated or anonymized" is prohibited by Fitbit's User Data and Developer Policy.
 This is not the case with their own privacy policy, which states: "We work with partners who provide us with analytics and advertising services".

 #### 2. Identifying Purposes